ron1tk/machineLearningDeliveryPredictor/README.md

 # machineLearningDeliveryPredictor

-There are no dependencies to run our code since our website is more of a presentation aboutour model instead of the model itself.
+There are no dependencies to run our code since our website is more of a presentation about our model instead of the model itself.